STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/Xwiki/XRENDERING-422.md

 listener.endFormat(format, parameters);
 ```

 `listener` is a local variable of the target class.
-This variable can be set to many tyoes of objects.
+This variable can be set to many extensions of an abstract class.
 EvoCrash cannot find the right one.

 ## Frame 7 & 8
 The target method is private.
 And, there are lots of public or protected callers which call the target method directly (public method A calls the target method) or indirectly (public method A calls Private method B, and method B calls the target method).
-In these cases, due to the randomness of EvoCrash, it may have difficulty to find the right path for calling the target method.
+In these cases, due to the randomness of EvoCrash, it has difficulty to find the right path for calling the target method.

-# Frame 9 & 10
+## Frame 9 & 10
 The target method is public.
 But, it should be called after setting the state of the software under test in the proper way.
 However, setting these state needed a proper sequence of method calls to achieve this specific type of exception.

-# Frame 11 & 12 & 13 & 14 & 17 & 18 & 19 & 20 & 21
+## Frame 11 & 12 & 13 & 14 & 17 & 18 & 19 & 20 & 21
 The generated test covers target line and target exception.
 However, due to the complexity of generating the proper input, It can not achieve to the stack trace similarity.

-# Frame 15
+## Frame 15
 The target method is public.
-EvoCrash can not achieve to the line coverage. it got stock in previous lines because of the lack of proper input generation.
+EvoCrash can not achieve to the line coverage. it got stuck in previous lines because of the lack of proper input generation.

-# Frame 23 & 25 & 27 & 29 & 31
+## Frame 23 & 25 & 27 & 29 & 31
-EvoCrash can achieve to the target line coverage. however, It can no go further than this because it can not generate the proper inputs.
+EvoCrash can reach to the target line coverage. however, It can not go further than this point because it can not generate the proper inputs.

-# Frame 32
+## Frame 32
-The search pricess cannot set proper value for `xmlReader`.
+The search process cannot set proper value for `xmlReader`.
 This variable is defined in the target method and its value came from another method in the target class.